shakes76/PatternFlow/recognition/46143950_StyleGAN/README.md

 </p>

 ### Loss plot
-Both discriminator and generator converged well in the lower dimensions, but fluctuated at higher dimensions.
-Most significant changes in loss were observed when model grew, as highlighted in below plot.
+Both discriminator and generator converged well in the low resolution blocks, but fluctuated at high resolution blocks.
+Most significant suddent changes in loss were observed when model grew, as highlighted in below plot.

 <p align="center">
     <kbd><img src="asset/loss_plot.png" width="550">
 </p>

 ## How to play with `predict.py`?
 Once trained, `predict.py` can be used to load trained models and generate above images by running **`python predict.py`**.
 It supports two types of image generations, nxn random images and bilinear interpolation as shown above.
-Make sure below parameters are properly configured.
+Make sure below parameters are properly configured before running the command.

 When then program finishes running, the generated images can be found in the specified folder.